ajiezzi/aws-interpreter/README.md

 The instructions assume both Java artifacts are already copied to the EMR master server.
 Zeppelin home will be found at `/usr/lib/zeppelin`.
 To configure the interpreter on EMR, you will need to follow these steps:

 1. Create a new directory called `aws` under `interpreter/`
-2. Copy the two Java artifacts (aws-interpreter-0.0.1-SNAPSHOT.jar & commons-exec-1.3.jar) into the newly created directory
+2. Copy the Java artifact into the newly created directory
 3. Add the AWS interpreter class `com.blacksky.command.AWSInterpreter` name to the zeppelin.interpreters property in `conf/zeppelin-site.xml`
 4. Stop and start the Zeppelin service (e.g. `stop zeppelin` & `start zeppelin`)
 5. In the interpreter web page (e.g. http://YOUR_DOMAIN_NAME/interpreter), click the Create button and configure the interpreter properties.
 Name should be `aws` and group should be `aws`.
 All other properties can be left as the defaults.